 Medical Researchers Reporting “Discontinuation Symptoms”

-An article in Lancet Psychiatry, July, 2024, is now reporting on something the FDA calls “discontinuation syndrome:”
+An article in Lancet Psychiatry, July, 2024, reported on something the FDA calls “discontinuation syndrome:”

 “Antidepressant discontinuation symptoms are becoming an increasingly important part of clinical practice, but the incidence of antidepressant discontinuation symptoms has not been quantified.”

 Do you find that somewhat disquieting?
-Antidepressants have been on the market for many decades.
+Antidepressants have been on the market for about 70 years.
 And yet here are psychiatrists admitting that health professionals have not “quantified” the incidence of this problem.
 The authors reviewed 79 studies of people discontinuing their antidepressants.
 Of these, 44 were randomized controlled trials, allowing for comparison between placebo and antidepressant.

 The findings: